funkygonorheraaa/holee-sky-vr-workering-/README.md

 # this is not mine all credits go to the developers i just cloned because if it goes down it'd be nice to keep it

-made with <3, by presidentanvil || https://skyvr.loadlua.xyz
+made with <3, by presidentanvil || https://skyvr.loadlua.xyz (plz go at your own discretion that shits a scam and phishing site now)

 ```lua
 -- DO NOT RUN THIS IN VR MODE